Street Racing/Drag Racing

 1) The operation of 2 or more vehicles from a point side by side at accelerating speeds in a competitive attempt to outdistance each other; 2) or the operation of one or more vehicles over a common selected course, each starting at the same point, for the purpose of comparing the relative speeds or power of acceleration of such vehicle or vehicles within a certain distance or time limit; 3) or the use of one or more vehicles in an attempt to outgain or outdistance another vehicle; 4) or the use of one or more vehicles to prevent another vehicle from passing; 5) or the use of one or more vehicles to arrive at a given destination ahead of another vehicle or vehicles; 6) or the use of one or more vehicles to test the physical stamina or endurance of drivers over long-distance driving routes

-A driver convicted of street racing is guilty of a Class A misdemeanor for a first offense and subject to a minimum fine of $250 (second or subsequent offense carries a $500 minimum fine).
+A driver convicted of street racing is guilty of a Class A misdemeanor for a first offense and subject to a minimum fine of $250 plus mandatory court costs (second or subsequent offense carries a $500 minimum fine).

-The traffic attorneys at The Davis Law Group, P.C. handle street racing charges in Chicago and throughout Illinois.
+The traffic defense attorneys at The Davis Law Group, P.C. handle street racing charges in Chicago and throughout Illinois.
 Our attorneys also represent clients before the Illinois Secretary of State.
 Our practice extends primarily to Cook County, Lake County and DuPage County.
-Feel free to contact us if you have been charged or your license has been revoked for street racing/drag racing.
+Feel free to contact us if you have been charged or your driver's license has been revoked for street racing or drag racing.